The Off-Switch to Wokeness

 2. to be socially aware, appreciative of, and emotionally sensitive to the cultural history and practices of minorities

 As we have entered the strong-willed Scorpio season (where my sisters at?!) and a step closer to the end of 2017, I have done a lot of self-reflection.
 For most of October, I realized that I was a pessimistic, low energy form of myself.
-I opted for solo Friday night wine dates than socializing with friends like a ‘normal’ college student, and in a twisted sense punished myself from indulging in any form of self-care.
+I opted for solo Friday night wine dates instead of socializing with friends like a ‘normal’ college student, and in a twisted sense punished myself from indulging in any form of self-care.
 I felt that because I didn’t ‘accomplish’ enough based on my perfectionist standards, I didn’t deserve any type of reward.
 I felt constant anxiety over the unforeseeable future and un-inspired to create meaningful work.
 The simple act of getting out of bed or responding to a friend’s text felt equally as draining and ingenious.

 To add to my slump, half-hearted hookups and me blowing off friendships became a regular occurrence and did anything, but help me.
 The interactions I was exposing myself to were not fueling my passion for social justice.
 I found myself often stuck in shallow conversations like: “You’re from Hawai’i?!
 Okay...if you could only have one pizza topping for the rest of your life, would it be pineapple or ham?”